Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

 ```

 Run ./install.sh, input the ip and host name and parent hostname.
-All done for upper and lower layer deployment.
+All are done for upper and lower layer deployment.
 Double check if all modules are running well on both devices.
-If there're any problem or any mistake during the deployment.
+If there're any problems e.g. invalid deployment manifest during the deployment.
 Refer the next session on how to make a deployment manually on top or lower device.

 ## Manully Deploy the connected registry module on IoT Edge